-The best way to begin your stitching game is to start practicing a hand stitch or by embroidery machine.
+The best way to begin your stitching game is to start practicing a hand stitch or an embroidery machine.

-Repeat the step but from top to bottom.
+Repeat the step from top to bottom.
 That’s it.
-You have practically mastered the first step on how to start an embroidery stitch.
+You have practically mastered the first step on start an embroidery stitch.

-A commonly tiring task the beginners face is how to end a stitch.
-If you follow the right steps, it can be a child’s play for you.
+A commonly tiring task the beginners face is to end a stitch.
+If you follow the right steps, it can be child’s play for you.

 To end your stitch, secure it with what is technically called a surgical knot.
 Start by going very close to your last stitch and repeat by pulling the needle up and down for a couple of times.

-It may include embroidery hoop, needle, different colored floss, and anything that will make your sewing journey worth every minute!
+learn to sew well, you might need to get your hands on embroidery kits.
+Not only are these kits fascinating, but it has just the right products you will ever need.
+It may include an embroidery hoop, needle, different colored floss, and anything that will make your sewing journey worth every minute!